criogenox/B_ECC-Equivalent-Conicity-Calculation/README.md

 European Standard.
 For the application of this European Standard some general recommendations are given in Annex I.

-This project was born as an aditional work to fullfil a personal pending asignature from my PhD days.
-Nothing more, nothing less.

-As the software name says: the program is capable of characterise the wheel-rail contact, useful in railway sector dynamics analyses.

-The equivalent conicity acts as a safety parameter which describes the behavior and dynamic interaction between rails & wheels running on a straight or large radius (curved) track.
-This way, the equivalent conicity could indicate the presence of instable movement leading to a derailment event, therefore It can be used to determine a critical speed of a train at any type of track.

-This crucial parameter could be calculated based on two standards, namely **UIC 519** and **EN 15302**.
-The non-linear method described in the last one is used by the giving software.

 This European Standard establishes an evaluation procedure for determining equivalent conicity.
 A benchmark calculation is specified to achieve comparable results on a consistent basis for the equivalent